KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/24-number-sacred-numerology.md

 * **Twelve (12) — Cosmic Order:**
     The number of total archetypal expression across time-space.
-    Symbol of the Sophis-level blueprint manifest (12 tribes, signs, apostles).
+    Symbol of the Sophic blueprint manifest (12 tribes, signs, apostles).

 ---